xiix0/scam/README.md

-Q:	How many psychiatrists does it take to change a light bulb?
-A:	Only one, but it takes a long time, and the light bulb has
-	to really want to change.
+Q:	How does the Polish Constitution differ from the American?
+A:	Under the Polish Constitution citizens are guaranteed freedom of
+	speech, but under the United States constitution they are guaranteed freedom after speech.
+		-- being told in Poland, 1987